JeffreyRodriguez/Liberator12k/Forend/TopBreak_CAFE12.md

 These Schedule 40 galvanized pipes are common in every single hardware store in the United States.
 They'll be in the plumbing section, with a silvery finish.

+#### Pipe Seam
+Pipes have a seam - this is not a good thing for many reasons, but it is what it is.
+You'll have to file the seam out of the 3/4" pipe near the chamber area, and out of the entire 1" pipe.

 #### 1" Pipe Nipples
-"Pipe nipples" - they're just short pipes - tend to be smoother on the inside and will require less to not filing.
+"Pipe nipples" - they're just short pipes threaded on both ends.
+They're more expensive per foot, but they tend to be smoother on the inside and will require less filing.

 ### Metric BOM
 TODO